Zenith0ra/Zenith0ra.github.io/_tabs/about.md

 # Professional Odyssey

 Welcome to my digital sanctuary — a confluence where algorithmic precision meets unbounded creativity.
 As an ardent Computer Science and Technology scholar at [Tsinghua University](https://www.tsinghua.edu.cn/) , I navigate the vast computational landscape with unwavering curiosity and methodical rigor.
-Currently immersed in my sophomore academic expedition, I am cultivating expertise across the multidimensional domains of computational theory, artificial intelligence architectures, and collaborative open-source ecosystems.
+Currently immersed in my junior academic expedition, I am cultivating expertise across the multidimensional domains of computational theory, artificial intelligence architectures, and collaborative open-source ecosystems.

 My intellectual compass orients toward pioneering solutions that transcend theoretical constructs to address tangible societal challenges.
 Like a digital cartographer, I seek to map uncharted territories where emerging technologies can catalyze transformative impact in our increasingly interconnected world.